Choose the experimental features you want to try

 Security of gas supply is the shared responsibility of natural gas companies, Member States and the European Commission.
 The main elements of the regulation are the following.

 • It encourages better cooperation and coordination between regional groups of Member States to assess common supply risks and to develop and agree on joint preventive and emergency measures.
-In certain exceptional situations, amending Regulation (EU) 2024/1789 allows Member States to decide to take temporary measures to reduce the non-essential gas consumption of protected customers.
+In certain exceptional situations, Regulation (EU) 2024/1789 allows Member States to decide to take temporary measures to reduce the non-essential gas consumption of protected customers.
 These temporary measures would only be introduced after a detailed assessment by the competent authorities.

 • It introduces the solidarity mechanism, through which Member States must help each other to always guarantee gas supply to the most vulnerable consumers – even in severe gas supply situations – under fair compensation conditions by the Member State receiving assistance.
-Amending Regulation (EU) 2024/1789 introduces a new article setting out rules for cooperation between indirectly connected Member States using market-based measures (voluntary measures).
+Regulation (EU) 2024/1789 introduces a new article setting out rules for cooperation between indirectly connected Member States using market-based measures (voluntary measures).

 • It increases transparency by obliging gas companies to notify their national authority of their major long-term gas supply contracts that may be relevant for security of supply.
+Regulation (EU) 2026/261 extends this obligation to contracts for gas that originates in or is exported from Russia.

-• The European Network of Transmission System Operators will carry out a further EU-wide simulation of gas supply and infrastructure disruption scenarios by .
+• The European Network of Transmission System Operators will carry out a further EU-wide simulation of gas supply and infrastructure disruption scenarios by 1 November 2026.

 • Member States have specific obligations to the Energy Community, with the Commission coordinating the legal rules.